Bylaws of The Garden Club of Brewster

 REPORTS AND SUCCESSION

-1. Current and new members of the Board attend the Board meeting preceding the Spring
+1. Current and new members of the Board attend the Board meeting preceding the

-Luncheon at which time all records and information shall be exchanged.
+Spring Luncheon at which time all records and information shall be exchanged.

-2. Each officer and Chair prepares two copies of a written report for the year: one copy to the
+2. Each officer and Chair prepares two copies of a written report for the year: one copy

-report as soon after the event as possible.
+will prepare her report as soon after the event as possible.

 The rules contained in Robert’s Rules of Order, Revised, shall govern the Club in all cases in